 Annie Moore was the first immigrant processed through Ellis Island.
-NPS photo.
+National Park System photo.

 That wisp of a smile belonged to Annie Moore, the first immigrant processed at Ellis island, which is now the Ellis Island National Monument component of Statue of Liberty National Monument.